Arlo

 Basic authentication - credentials

 You can authenticate to the REST API to make requests by using HTTP basic authentication to convey your identity.
+This method is convenient for exploring the API and verifying your setup before moving to OAuth 2.

 For example, if you want to explore the API using your web browser, you can navigate to https://{platform_name}.arlo.co/api/2012-02-01/auth/resources/events , and your browser should prompt for your credentials to authorize access.

 The username and password you should use are the same as those you activated your account with and use to log into the Management Platform.
-For production scenarios involving systems integration, we recommend a separate service user account is created for API operations that isn't shared with anyone else.

 OAuth 2